 - Relationship problems related to substance use

-- Work or school performance is declining
+- Work or school performance declining

 - Financial difficulties due to substance costs